deyran/pro-asp-net-mvc/chapter-16/03-generating-outgoing.md

 <a href="/Home/CustomVariable"> This is an outgoing URL</a>
 ```

-The HTML element creates a simple and quick link to CustomVariable action method on the Home controller.
-Although simple and quick, hard coded links can be dangerous when changes are needed.
-All application links must be updated one by one.
+With the standard routing configuration, the HTML element creates a link that will target the CustomVariable action method on the Home controller.
+Creating URLs like this are quick and simple, but very dangerous when changing the URL schema.
+When this happens, it is necessary to trawl through all views in the application and update each one, which is laborious, error-prone, and difficult to test.

-The **Routing System** is the alternative to hardcoded link, defining the **URL scheme** to generate outgoing URLs dynamically.

 ### Using the routing system to generate an outgoing URL